Britain's Suffragettes: five things to know

 Suffragettes smashed shop windows, blew up post boxes and cut electricity wires as part of an unprecedented campaign of radical civil disobedience that shocked Britain.

-In one of their most daring acts, they detonated bombs at a house being built for finance minister and future prime minister David Lloyd George in 1913, causing significant damage.
+In one of their most daring acts, they detonated bombs in 1913 at a house being built for finance minister and future prime minister David Lloyd George, causing significant damage.

 Many activists were arrested and sent to prison, where they went on hunger strike and were force-fed.